couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Post Hooks

-`post` middleware are executed after the hooked method and all of its pre hooks have completed.
+`post` middleware is executed after the hooked method and all of its pre hooks have been completed.

 ```javascript
 schema.post('validate', function (doc) {